Electrical-Extrusion/sprint-4/Objective 2 - Packets and Routing.md

 ## We Do
 Hacker challenge: Can you figure out what Lambda School is up to?

-Using tools like Wireshark (we'll use this later), packets can be captured and inspected for component parts.
-The following screenshot comes live from the Lambda School office and contains all of the information we learned about above.
-It should give a glimpse into what is happening on the computer in question.
+Using tools like Wireshark, which we will use later, packets can be captured and inspected for component parts.
+The following screenshot contains all of the information we learned about above.
+It should give a glimpse into what is happening on the network in question.
 ![enter image description here](https://lh3.googleusercontent.com/WBAgxzQIOCKSgsCUKnTTEIeljxkSfePMsR-j36nsggBqqzYcmOk_OZPMPrpXPjutzHL__vZ7JjU)